 At this time of year you can be forgiven for feeling a little... what's the word... foggy.

-If you find your brain isn't working quite as sharply as it was before the festivities of Christmas, don't worry - there are a few foods you can add to your diet that should help to clear the fog.
+If you find your brain isn't working quite as sharply as it once was, don't worry - there are a few foods you can add to your diet that should help to clear the fog.
 Or at least have your mind almost back to normal.

 Here are five foods to help keep your mind and brain ticking in tip-top shape.